Shopify vs WordPress — Which Platform is Better?

 All that said, a well-constructed, well-maintained WordPress site should be extremely secure.

 However, I think it’s fair to say that Shopify sites are probably less vulnerable than WordPress ones, simply because there’s less scope for users to neglect security on their site — or add dodgy code to it!
+And, if something does go wrong, then Shopify’s team have a responsibility to help resolve the problem.

 (That said, it’s still advisable to use a backup app on a Shopify store — while Shopify maintains disaster recovery backups for its whole system, it won’t always restore content for individual stores).

 Finally, a quick note about SSL: a free SSL certificate is provided with all Shopify sites, meaning that your visitors are browsing your site on a secure connection.
+(You can of course install SSL certificates on WordPress sites too — but again, it’s your responsibility to sort that out.)

 So all in all, for most users, the safer — and certainly easier — option from a security point of view is likely to be Shopify.